mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: Experiments

-{\textbf{Impact of Varying Retrieval Number.}} In Table~\ref{tab:ablation-topk}, we further analyze the impact of $K_g$, the number of retrieved entities and relationships, on our method.
+In Table~\ref{tab:ablation-topk}, we further analyze the impact of $K_g$, the number of retrieved entities and relations, on our method.
 As $K_g$ increases from 1 to 20, the overall accuracy of mKG-RAG and its variants gradually improves, as higher recall rates enhance the likelihood of capturing relevant knowledge.
 However, when $K_g > 10$, the benefit diminishes due to longer contexts and more noise.
 Thus, setting $K_g = 10$ offers a practical trade-off.
-Notably, mKG-RAG still performs competitively even at $K_g = 1$, thanks to its graph expansion strategy, which enables the model to gather additional relevant information.
+Notably, mKG-RAG still performs competitively even at $K_g = 1$, thanks to its subgraph expansion strategy, which enables the model to gather additional relevant information.